ihmeuw/person_linkage_case_study/README.md

 (person_linkage_case_study) $ pip install -e .
 ```

-If the `conda.lock.txt` line doesn't work for some reason, you can roughly recreate
+If the `conda.lock.txt` line doesn't work because you aren't on Linux or for some other reason, you can roughly recreate
 the environment necessary with `conda create --name person_linkage_case_study python=3.10`.
 If the `pip.lock.txt` line doesn't work for some reason, it can be skipped to
 approximate the environment.